OpenZeppelin/cairo-contracts/packages/security/README.md

 ## Security

-[.readme-notice]
-NOTE: This document is better viewed at https://docs.openzeppelin.com/contracts-cairo/api/security
+> **NOTE:** This document is better viewed at https://docs.openzeppelin.com/contracts-cairo/api/security

 This crate provides components to handle common security-related tasks.